 I started with less than 15 Euros.
 I bought some bread and at the beginning I ate some edible leaves I found (Meigo Märk has been a vegetarian for 10 years).
 I don’t remember how I was survived back then (laugh).

 Later I started to rent and then sold my house, together my music also brought me an income.
 Every month, several people sent me some money, some of them I don’t even know.
 They said they were inspired by my walking and wanted to help.
 And also my travelling is quite cheap, mostly when I walk, I stayed in tents, and also local people help me a lot.
 I’ve spent an estimated 4,000 Euros in three years.

 I have the name of all people who helped me.
 I hope when I can write a book or make CDs, I can send them as gifts to thank them.

 What has walking brought to you?

 First of all, my health is getting much better and I also feel “richer.”
 As I meet so many people from so many different groups, many different places, from slums or remote forests to the biggest city in the worlds, I have experienced a lot.

 Also, during my trip through Vietnam I had the opportunity to talk with Vietnamese students in Dong Hoi and Hoi An.
 They were full of energy and not afraid to ask things.
 I tried to inspire these young people to always do their best, speak their best, and think their best.
 I want them to understand that if they have a dream, they must do things to keep it alive, and there will be many ways to bring it to life.

 Where are you heading after Vietnam?

-I’m heading to Singapore, because I can’t walk through the ocean [laugh] so I was intended to take a cargo ship.
+I’m heading to Singapore, because I can’t walk through the ocean (laugh) so I will take a ship.
 In some places where people can’t walk, I will take ships, sometimes cargo ships.
-But I have recently been informed that the ship I'm going to take to Singapore has been delayed so I bought a flight ticket instead.
-There has been only one time I've had to fly before.
+There has been only one time I've had to fly.